zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 the only person who has a sense of counsel.
 What will he plead without learning, and he has not asked, nor has he testified?
 For excellent, talented friends.

-“After knowing the interests should be removed from doubt”: “After knowing their own interests, know the interests of othersAfter knowing the interests of both, after knowing the interests of the life, after knowing the interests of the afterlife, the supreme interests of him after knowledge, after the testimony, after understanding, after the measurement, judgment, after the difference, and after finding out, suspecting him It should be removed, expelled, cut off, should be discarded, should be terminated, it should be made to absent.”
+"After knowing the interests should be removed from doubt": "After knowing their own interests, know the interests of othersAfter knowing the interests of both, after knowing the interests of the life, after knowing the interests of the afterlife, the supreme interests of him after knowledge, after the testimony, after understanding, after the measurement, judgment, after the difference, and after finding out, suspecting him It should be removed, expelled, cut off, should be discarded, should be terminated, it should be made to absent."
 In order to know the interests should be removed from suspicion, it should be like a rhinoceros horn alone.

 Because then, the eloquent person said,

-“You should be close to many news, law-holders, good and defending friends,
+"You should be close to many news, law-holders, good and defending friends,

-Knowing the interests should be removed from suspicion, and should be like a rhino horn alone.”
+Knowing the interests should be removed from suspicion, and should be like a rhino horn alone."

 145. in the world of entertainment, joy and desire and pleasure, do not decorate after becoming an expectation,